delchevm/RNN_model_Twitter_Sentiment/README.md

 Multi-layer Long Short-Term Memory (LSTM) Recurrent Neural Networks (RNN) for text classification sentiment analysis in Python using TensorFlow.

 # Basic Usage
-Twitter.py loads the pre-trained model and classifies the sentiment of tweets filtered by given phrase using Titter API.
+Twitter.py loads the pre-trained model and classifies the sentiment of tweets filtered by given phrase using Twitter API.

 Tweets are filtered by a given phrase, start date and number of most recent tweets.
 The script removes @ mentions but retains the hashtags words when preparing the text for classification.